mdbootstrap/mdb-ui-kit/docs/migration.md

 group: migration
 ---

-Bootstrap Material Design 4 is a major rewrite of almost the entire project.
+Material Design for Bootstrap 4 is a major rewrite of almost the entire project.
 The most notable changes are summarized immediately below, followed by more specific class and behavioral changes to relevant components.

 {% callout info %}